Rait Maruste

 Rait Maruste (born 27 September 1953, in Pärnu) is an Estonian former judge, legal scholar and politician.
-He has been member of IX, X, XI and XII Riigikogu.
+He was a member of the IX, X, XI and XII Riigikogu.

 From 1992 until 1998 he was Chief Justice of the Supreme Court of Estonia.
+He then served as a judge at the European Court of Human Rights from 1998 to 2010.

-He is a member of Estonian Reform Party.
+He is a member of the Estonian Reform Party.